Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 The navjote ceremony is performed to consider a child born in a Parsi family as a Zoroastrian (follower of Zoroaster).
 The word “Navjote” means the prayers offered by a new initiate.

-Between the age of 7-15, this ceremony is performed by instituting a child with a sacred shirt called “Sudreh” and a sacred thread “Kusti”.
+This ceremony is performed between the ages of 7 and 15 by instilling a child with a sacred shirt called “Sudreh” and a sacred thread called “Kusti.”
 The child wears Kusti for the rest of his life.
 “Sudreh” is made from pure white cotton or muslin cloth.

 “Kusti” is made from 72 threads of lamb’s wool.
 “Kusti’ and “Sudreh” protect the child from all evil things and thoughts.